rkuma183/wilsonmar.github.io/_posts/2017-03-01-encrypt-all.md

 ### Insecure cloud storage

-Storing files on iCloud, Dropbox, Box, Google Drive, and other "third-party" cloud services have caused Taylor Swift and other celebrities embarassment.
+Storing files on iCloud caused Taylor Swift and other celebrities embarassment.
+Use of Dropbox, Box, Google Drive, and other "third-party" cloud services are suspect because they are a known target for hackers out to collect ransom money.

-An alternative to cloud storage is needed to transfer file securely.

 But people are using cloud storage because it's convenient.
 Take a picture on your smart phone and it gets sent to iCloud.